lukepuplett/notes/docker/general.md

 Docker attaches the console to the container's standard I/O. It can even pretend to be a TTY and pass signals.

-Without -a Docker attaches just STDOUT and STDERR.
+Without `-a` Docker attaches just `STDOUT` and `STDERR`.

-For interactive processes like a shell you must use -i -t in order to allocate a TTY.
+For interactive processes like a shell you must use `-i -t` in order to allocate a TTY.

 ### Container identification

-Use --name to assign a name to a running container.
+Use `--name` to assign a name to a running container.
 Identifiers can be the full UUID or its short UUID (like Git) or its name.

-Use --cidfile="" to have Docker write the process ID to the file, which is used for automation.
+Use `--cidfile=""` to have Docker write the process ID to the file, which is used for automation.

-You can use image:tag to specify the version to run, or image@sha256:91a2… etc.
+You can use `image:tag` to specify the version to run, or `image@sha256:91a2...` etc.

 ### PID settings

-Use --pid="" to set the process namespace mode.
-Use "container:<name|id>" to join another container's PID namespace and "host" to use the host's.
+Use `--pid=""` to set the process namespace mode.
+Use `"container:<name|id>"` to join another container's PID namespace and `"host"` to use the host's.

 PID namespace provides separation of processes, so PIDs can be reused at 1.

 ### UTS settings

 Namespace for setting the hostname and domain that's visible to processes.
-Defaults to each container having their own, even those with --network="host".
+Defaults to each container having their own, even those with `--network="host"`.

 ### IPC settings

-Use --ipc="mode" where mode is:
+Use `--ipc="mode"` where mode is:

-""	Daemon's default
+- `""`	Daemon's default
-"none"	Own IPC namespace with /dev/shm not mounted "private"	Own IPC namespace.
+- `"none"`	Own IPC namespace with /dev/shm not mounted
+- `"private"`	Own IPC namespace.
-"shareable"	Own with possibility to share with other containers.
+- `"shareable"`	Own with possibility to share with other containers.
-"container:<name_or_id>"	Join another container.
+- `"container:<name_or_id>"`	Join another container.
-"host"	Use host's.
+- `"host"`	Use host's.

 ### Network settings

---dns=[]	Set custom DNS servers
+- `--dns=[]`	Set custom DNS servers
---network="bridge"	Use bridge, none, container:<name|id>, host or <network-name>|<network-id>
+- `--network="bridge"`	Use bridge, none, container:<name|id>, host or <network-name>|<network-id>
---network-alias=[]	Network-scoped alias for the container.
+- `--network-alias=[]`	Network-scoped alias for the container.
---add-hosts=""	Add line to /etc/hosts in form host:IP --mac-address=""	Container's NIC MAC.
+- `--add-hosts=""`	Add line to /etc/hosts in form host:IP
+- `--mac-address=""`	Container's NIC MAC.
---ip=""	Container's NIC IPv4.
+- `--ip=""`	Container's NIC IPv4.
---ip6=""	Container's NIC IPv6.
+- `--ip6=""`	Container's NIC IPv6.
---link-local-ip=[]	Set 1+ container's NIC's link local IPv4/6 addresses.
+- `--link-local-ip=[]`	Set 1+ container's NIC's link local IPv4/6 addresses.

 Default to network enabled and outbound allowed.
-If disabled then use STDIN and STDOUT.
+If disabled then use `STDIN` and `STDOUT`.

 Publishing ports and linking to other containers only works with the default bridge.
 Prefer using Docker network drivers over linking.
 Defaults to host's DNS servers.